fpjohnston/TECO-64/doc/intro.md

 ## TECO-64 - Introduction

-TECO is:

-- A powerful text editor, able to edit any form of ASCII text, such as program sources, command procedures, or manuscripts.
+TECO is a text editor for editing ASCII files.
+It can be executed either interactively, using a simple command-line interface, or with a display mode that includes the ability to define separate regions in a window for both an edit buffer and TECO commands.

+TECO is also a programming or scripting language that allows users to create *macros* for processing text or files, using a terse syntax designed to minimize keystrokes, that makes it possible to:

+- Read, write, and find files.
+- Insert and delete characters, strings, and numbers.
+- Search for text, optionally using pattern matching constructs (similar to regular expressions).
+- Search for and replace text.
+- Control execution with subroutines, looping constructs, and unconditional (*goto*) and conditional (*if-then-else*) branches.
+- Calculate numeric values using expressions that can make use of a wide variety of arithmetic operators.
+- Print messages on the user's terminal containing both strings and numbers.
+- Function as both a floor wax *AND* a dessert topping (just kidding!)

-- Able to be used for tasks ranging from simple to complex.
+As a consequence, the ability to use and combine these and other features provides TECO macros the versatility to be used for tasks ranging from simple to complex.
+These macros may either be saved internally in TECO, or stored in files that can be subsequently executed as stand-alone programs.
-- A character-oriented editor which provides many commands for processing text.
-- Able to be used interactively, where commands are executed as soon as they are typed in.
-- Allows the creation of command sequences called macros, which can be either stored internally and then invoked by short commands, or stored in files to be executed at a later time.
-- An implementation language that provides powerful primitive functions for text processing, screen handling, and keyboard management.

-TECO correctly handles most sequential ASCII formats supported by the operating systems upon which it runs.
-It provides flexible pattern-matching constructs for text searching, and file wildcarding.
-A split screen scrolling feature allows command dialogue to share the screen with an automatically-updated window into an edit buffer that displays the text to be modified.

-TECO’s syntax is terse; commands are designed to minimize keystrokes.
-Also, the versatility of TECO makes it complex.
-However, just a few commands suffice to get real work done, and a novice TECO user can begin creating and editing text files after a brief instruction.
+However, it is also possible with just a few commands to get real work done, and a novice TECO user can begin creating and editing text files after a brief instruction.
 More powerful features can be learned at leisure.

 This manual presents TECO in two stages.
-The first part contains basic information and introduces a simple set of commands.

-Subsequent chapters describe the full TECO command set, including a review of the those commands presented in (TBD).
-These section also introduce the concept of TECO as a programming language and explain how basic editing commands may be combined into programs sophisticated enough to handle the most complicated editing tasks.
+First, it provides basic information and introduces a simple set of commands.
+Then subsequent sections describe the full TECO command set, including a more complete description of the commands initially presented.
+These sections also introduce the concept of TECO as a programming language and explain how basic editing commands may be combined into programs sophisticated enough to handle even complicated editing tasks.

-The early sections of this manual include few specific examples of commands, since all TECO commands have a consistent, logical format which will quickly become apparent to the beginning user.

-This manual is intended to be used for reference, and except for the section titled Basics of TECO, is not a tutorial.
-It is subsequently assumed that the reader has a general familiarity with TECO and is referring to this manual to find detailed information.